TaireruLLC/gitbase-web/README.md

-# Gitbase Web
+# GitBase Web - 0.0.4

+## Latest Updates:
+1. Added file editing

-## Gitbase Web is an extension of the PyPi module by Taireru LLC called GitBase.
+### Gitbase Web is an extension of the PyPi module by Taireru LLC called GitBase.
 This extension allows the developer to veiw all of their saved data via the web.
-## Please note that to view said data you **MUST** use a private repo and use a website hosting service such as vercel.
+### Please note that to view said data you **MUST** use a private repo and use a website hosting service such as vercel.

 # Links:
 ## GitBase: https://pypi.org/project/gitbase/